 Court Records are public records and available to anyone.
 They include a case file that contains a court docket and all of the documents filed in the court case.
 You are able to access your court records on their website, or at the Scott County Clerk of Court office where the case was filed.

 Each state keeps a record of people’s criminal background.
 These databases are linked together and you can track criminal backgrounds from other states.
 You can go to the Scott County Courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if the crime was in a totally different state, you might have to pay for a more intensive search.
+You must know which county the crime occurred in, and if the crime was in a totally different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you will be able to find out if someone has been arrested, charged, or convicted for these crimes: